-The savings in the second pillar are managed by pension-asset administrators.
-Each pension-asset administrator manages three funds: Growth Fund, Balanced Fund and Conservative Fund, each of them with different limits for investment (see Table 1).
+The savings in the second pillar are managed by pension asset administrators.
+Each pension administrator manages three funds: Growth Fund, Balanced Fund and Conservative fund, each of them with different limits for investment (see Tab.
+1).
 At the same time instant savers may hold assets in one fund only.
-In the last 15 years preceding retirement, the saver may not hold assets in the Growth Fund and in the last seven years all assets must be in the Conservative Fund.
-Even with these restrictions the contributors have some space for individual decisions with regard to which fund is optimal in a specific situation (the age of the contributor, the saved amount, the past performance of the pension funds).
-The aim of this paper is to study whether the above restrictions for the funds can be illustrated by a mathematical model and to calculate optimal strategies for switching between the pension funds (Growth, Balanced and Conservative) keeping in mind the risk preferences of the contributors.
-Our model indicates that adopted pension-fund regulations can be supported by means of a dynamic accumulation model.
+In the last 15 years preceding retirement, the saver may not hold assets in the Growth Fund and in the last 7 years all assets must be in the Conservative Fund.
+Even with these restrictions the contributors have some space for individual decisions which fund is optimal in a specific situation (the age of the contributor, the saved amount, the past performance of the pension funds).
+The aim of this paper is to study whether the above restrictions for the funds can be illustrated by a mathematical model and to calculate optimal strategies of switching between the pension funds (Growth, Balanced and Conservative) having in mind the risk preferences of the contributors.
+Our model indicates that adopted pension fund regulations can be supported by means of a dynamic accumulation model.

-The paper is organized as follows: In Section 2 we present a simple example supporting the idea of gradual decreasing of the risk when saving for the future pension.
+The paper is organized as follows: In Section 2 we present a simple example supporting the idea of gradual decreasing of the risk during the saving for future pension.
 We also give a motivation for studying the dynamic accumulation models.
 Section 3 contains the formulation of the dynamic stochastic programming accumulation model and the numerical scheme for finding a solution of this model.
-In Section 4 we present the calculated results and we discuss the sensitivity of fund-switching strategies with respect to various scenarios of development of financial markets, wage growth development as well as individual risk preferences.
+In Section 4 we present the calculated results and we discuss sensitivity of fund switching strategies with respect to various scenarios of development of financial markets, wage growth development as well as individual risk preferences.
 At the end of the section we compare dynamic and static strategies using the mean-variance framework.
 The last section contains final remarks and conclusions.

-2. First Run a Risk, then Secure Savings
+2. First run a risk then secure savings

 Pension funds usually hold portfolio consisting of bonds and equities.
-Limits for their weights in the portfolio may differ across countries.
-In Slovakia, each pension company manages three funds: Growth Fund, Balanced Fund and Conservative Fund, each of them with different limits for investment (see Table 1).
-As already mentioned in the Introduction, instant savers may hold assets in one fund only and they may not hold assets in the Growth Fund in the last 15 years preceding retirement.
-Moreover, all assets should be held in the Conservative Fund in the last seven years preceding retirement.
-The intention of these restrictions and government regulations was to lower the risk of the value of savings falling substantially shortly before retirement.
+Limits for their weights in the portfolio may differ across the countries.
+In Slovakia, each pension company manages three funds: Growth Fund, Balanced Fund and Conservative fund, each of them with different limits for investment (see Tab.
+1).
+As it was already mentioned in Introduction, instant savers may hold assets in one fund only and they may not hold assets in the Growth Fund in the last 15 years preceding retirement.
+Moreover, all assets should be held in the Conservative Fund in the last 7 years preceding retirement.
+The intention of these restrictions and government regulations was to lower the risk of the value of savings to fall substantially shortly before retirement.